 ORGANISATIONS & NETWORKS

-We have productive relationships with #creativeHE – a Google+ Forum led by Chrissi Nerantzi to support discussion and sharing perspectives on creativity and ImaginED led by Gillian Judson, whose mission is to support and enable imagination-focused teaching in all contexts.
+We have productive relationships with #creativeHE – a Google+ Forum led by Chrissi Nerantzi to support discussion and sharing perspectives on creativity and ImaginED and CIRCE both led by Gillian Judson.
 We also contribute to the annual World Creativity & Innovation Week global event.